rickellis/ArchMatic/README.md

 I also install the LTS Kernel along side the rolling one and configure my bootloader to offer both as a choice during startup.
 This enables me to switch kernels in the event of a problem with a new version.

+I set up my machines as development environments since that mostly what I do.
+To that end, I customize lots of things.
+For exmple, I set up Apache server to run as me, with he WebServer directory located in my home folder.

 I run my own utilites: __[WifiVPN](https://github.com/rickellis/WifiVPN)__ for network connectivity, and __[AURIC](https://github.com/rickellis/AURIC)__ for AUR package management.

 The install steps are as follows: